scottocs/1-RoundDKG/README.md

 When ciphertexts and proofs are committed to Ganache, change lib_bn128 to bn128 in the setting.py.

-These codes support the paper "1-Round Distributed Key Generation Using Decentralized CP-ABE" submitted to TDSC.
+These codes support the paper "1-round distributed key generation with efficient reconstruction using decentralized CP-ABE".

 All codes provided in this github are a proof of concept implementation and are not audited for implmentation bugs.
 Use with caution.